Event

 What is time series data?

 Time series data is a collection of data points that are registered at regular intervals.
 Each data point is a key-value pair.
 The key is a point in time, and the value is the observation at that time.
 In practice, the value can be a collection of observations instead of a single chosen data point.
-For example, a sensor can be reporting both the temperature and the wind pressure at the current time.
+For example, a sensor can report both the temperature and the wind pressure at the current time.

 What's the benefit of this type of data?

-But why is time series data useful?
+Why is time series data useful?
 Time series analysis is a technique for extracting meaningful characteristics from pooled data.
 Time series forecasting models use different statistical models to predict a future value.
 This allows organizations to understand trends in data over time, extract meaningful statistics, and better analyze data, thus helping them to make smarter decisions.

 Visualizing time series data